MCP & API Reference

 news sentiment | News sentiment score (positive / negative) | Any keyword or phrase |

-npm | npm package weekly downloads | Exact package name e.g. react |
+npm | npm package weekly downloads | Exact package name, case-sensitive e.g. react, @babel/core |

-steam | Steam concurrent players (monthly) | Game display name e.g. Elden Ring |
+steam | Steam concurrent players (monthly) | Game display name e.g. Elden Ring (first Steam search result) |

-Live feeds — Get Top Trends
+Live feeds (Get Top Trends)

+Pass the type value below with mode: "top_trends".
+No keyword needed.
+Optional category filter for Amazon Best Sellers by Category and Top Websites.
 Returns the current ranked leaders on that platform (e.g. the top 25 trending hashtags on TikTok right now).

 | type | Platform / feed |